 Case Note: Beboning v Wigwamen Inc (Div Ct, 2008) iii.
 Delayed Enforcement of Evictions

 The court upheld the Board's authority under RTA s.204 to issue an order conditional on the tenant attending an "alcohol withdrawal program".

-There is also an express provision [Act s.83(1)(b)] authorizing the Board to delay the enforceability of eviction orders as its discretion [see Ch.9, s.5(b): "Termination Defences: Positive Defences: "Relief from Forfeiture"].
-While the previous legislation imposed a standard 10-day delay on some such Orders, now any delay is entirely discretionary to the Board - though generally an 11-day delay in enforcement is imposed on most eviction orders.
+There is also an express provision [Act s.83(1)(b)] authorizing the Board to delay the enforceability of eviction orders at its discretion [see Ch.9, s.5(b): "Termination Defences: Positive Defences: "Relief from Forfeiture"].
+While the previous legislation imposed a standard 10-day delay on some such Orders, now any delay is entirely discretionary to the Board.

 iv.
 Instalments for Retroactive Above-Guideline Rent Increases

 Where the Board has authority to make any rent increase above the guideline three month's or more retroactively (ie. effective three months or more before the Order), then it may spread any retroactive 'make-up payments' over a maximum of 12 months [Act s.205(2)].